DarkFirePhoenixX/Quick-Image-Compressor/README.md

    2. Select a valid image file you wish to upload and compress.
    3. Click the "Compress" button and let the process begin.
    4. When the compression ends, you will be presented with the new optimized image in the right window.
-   5. Click the "click to donwload" text to save the optimized image on your device.
+   5. Click the "click to download" text to save the optimized image on your device.